Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

 Our Prophet belongs to the last section.
 It outperforms all the compared methods by a distinct margin.
 Prophet is 13.1 points higher than PICa \cite{pica} when both methods use GPT-3 as the only knowledge resource.
 This confirms our hypothesis that the capacity of GPT-3 has not been fully activated in previous studies.
 Compared to KAT \cite{kat} and REVIVE \cite{revive}, which utilize GPT-3 and other external KBs together in sophisticated systems, our Prophet is much simpler and more effective.
 Moreover, KAT, REVIVE, and PromptCap need to use GPT-3 to process all the training samples for their model training, which significantly increases the costs.
 In contrast, our Prophet only uses GPT-3 at inference time, which is more economical.
 Compared to the Flamingo-80B equipped with 32 in-context examples \cite{flamingo}, Prophet (MCAN) delivers a significant performance improvement.
 Despite the fact that Prophet (MCAN) has a clear performance gap compared to PALI-17B \cite{pali}, Prophet is more resource-efficient from the perspective of {reproducibility}\footnote{Flamingo-80B is trained on 1,536 TPUv4 for 15 days and PALI is trained on 1,024 TPUv4 for 7 days, which are unaffordable for most researchers.
 In contrast, Prophet (MCAN) uses one RTX-3090 to train a VQA model for 4 days and a certain number of GPT-3 invocations.}.
-Finally, by replacing MCAN with the pretrained generative model mPLUG, our method exhibits a 1.4-point further improvement, showing the substantial contribution of a powerful VQA model for Prophet.
+Moreover, by replacing MCAN with the pretrained generative model mPLUG, our method exhibits a 1.4-point further improvement, showing the substantial contribution of a powerful VQA model for Prophet.
+Finally, Prophet++ (mPLUG) equipped with a modern LMM delivers a 3.2-point improvement over Prophet (mPLUG).

 \\ \textbf{Comparative results on A-OKVQA.} Table \ref{aok} contains the comparative results on the challenging A-OKVQA dataset.
-The results on the DA task show that Prophet (MCAN) model significantly outperform most existing approaches, reflecting the effectiveness and generalization of our method.
-Compared to the current state-of-the-art method PromptCap \cite{promptcap} which also involves a pretrained VQA model OFA \cite{ofa} and \mbox{GPT-3}, Prophet (MCAN) exhibits similar performance when using a weaker VQA model.
+The results on the DA task show that Prophet (MCAN) model significantly outperform the existing approaches including its base VQA model MCAN, showing its effectiveness and generalizability.
+Compared to the state-of-the-art method PromptCap \cite{promptcap} which also involves a pretrained VQA model OFA \cite{ofa} and \mbox{GPT-3}, Prophet (MCAN) exhibits similar performance when using a weaker VQA model.